trothr/znetboot/CMS_Commands.md

 `filelist` is a full-screen utility, commandeering your 3270 session and obviating the usual z/VM screen layout.

+`filelist` can be abbreviated `fl`.

 Within most CMS full-screen utilities, \<PF3\> exits to the command line.

+## listfile

+`listfile` is a standard CMS utility for listing files interactively.
+It is the operational equivalent of the `ls` command in Unix nd Linux.

+Files in CMS are multi-token.
+There is a filename and a filetype.
+There is also a filemode which combines a drive letter or directory letter with a numeric modifier.
+The letter is strictly related to where the disk or directory is accessed, sort of like where a filesystem is mounted in Linux and Unix.
+The number can affect the behavior of the system when handling the file.
+Discussion of filemode numbers is beyond the scope of this document.

+`listfile` can be abbreviated `list`.

+An example use of `listfile` is the listing of your ZNETBOOT files.

+    list * znetboot

+or

+    list * znetboot a

+Either form lists all files on your "A disk" with a filetype of ZNETBOOT.

 ## rdrlist